phansch/mini_rfc_for_cargo_lint_configuration/README.md

 A more standard location, though less well-known, would be `.cargo/config` (see [Cargo reference](cargo_docs)).
 As with `Cargo.toml`, this file would need a new `[lints]` section, too.

-- Pro: Users could add their personal lint preferences in their home directory (both `$HOME/.cargo/config` and `.cargo/config` are supported).
+One big advantage would be that users could add their personal lint preferences in their home directory (both `$HOME/.cargo/config` and `.cargo/config` are supported) as `.cargo/config` already
+[has a hierarchical configuration lookup][cargo_hierarchical].

-- Con: Lint configuration would supposedly be pretty common, while custom Cargo configuration is rarely used.
-- Con: I would estimate that almost every project would want to make use of a lint configuration file, which means that every project would end up having to create the additional `.cargo/config` file.
+A downside would be that Lint configuration via config file would supposedly be pretty common, while custom Cargo configuration is rarely used.
+Almost every project would want to make use of a lint configuration, which means that every project would end up having to create the additional `.cargo/config` file.

-(Both [rubocop][rubocop] and [eslint][eslint] support this)

 #### Lints.toml